-Can You Reuse Potting Soil in Containers?
+Can You Reuse Potting Soil in Planters?

 Don’t use soil directly from the garden.
 As tempting as it is to dig up some backyard dirt and throw it into a container, potted plants need drainage.
 Use a high-quality potting mix or potting soil when planting containers.
 The best blends are designed to stay slightly moist while allowing excess water to drain.
 This keeps the mix light and airy so plants receive more oxygen.
 Look for potting mixes that have vermiculite, peat moss, compost and perlite.